tldr-pages/tldr/pages/common/csvformat.md

 > Convert a CSV file to a custom output format.
 > Included in csvkit.

-- Convert to a tab-delimited file:
+- Convert to a tab-delimited file (TSV):

 `csvformat -T {{data.csv}}`